bengras/goboek.nl/content/blog/010_rtems_beagle.md

 Welcome to the 10th post!

+(updated fri sep 25 2015 with 'requirements' section, especially for the console cable warning. you need a seperate cable for the BBB console on rtems.)

 Purpose of this post
 --------------------
 Don't have anything RTEMS installed on your machine but want to get it running on the Beaglebone?
 Or curious about how it runs, but don't have the hardware and want to run it in an emulator?
 Read on.